David Peralta Player Props: Dodgers vs. Royals

 David Peralta At The Plate

-- Peralta is hitting .273 with eight doubles, a triple, five home runs and 11 walks.
+- Peralta is batting .276 with eight doubles, a triple, five home runs and 12 walks.

-- Peralta enters this game on a five-game hitting streak.
-During his last games, he's hitting .353 with one homer.
+- Peralta enters this game on a seven-game hitting streak.
+In his last games, he's hitting .400.

-- Peralta has had at least one RBI in 28.1% of his games this season (18 of 64), with two or more RBI eight times (12.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Peralta has driven home a run in 19 games this year (28.8%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on one occasion..

-- He has scored at least one run 19 times this season (29.7%), including one multi-run game.
+- In 20 of 66 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.